-Both of these conditions are found to be more common in children compared to adults.
+Both of these conditions are found to be more common in children than in adults.
 Streptococcal pharyngitis is responsible for at least 20 % of cases of pharyngitis in children.
 Children aged between 5 and 15 years constitute the majority of the cases of streptococcus pyogenes pharyngitis.

 Streptococcal pharyngitis which is associated with rheumatic and scarlet fever is found to be more common in winter and spring.
-Children are at an increased risk during school age, emphasizing the role of schools for the transmission of the pathogen.
+School going children are mostly at risk, hence emphasizing the role of schools for the transmission of the pathogen.

 The most likely transmission mechanism for streptococcus pyogenes is airborne.
 Patients with pharyngitis who are coughing or sneezing can have the bacteria in their droplets.
 Exposure to infected individuals is therefore responsible for most cases of streptococcal pharyngitis.

-Rheumatic fever incidence in the developed world including the United States is very low since the introduction of penicillin in the last few decades.
+Rheumatic fever incidences in the developed countries are very rare since the introduction of penicillin in the last few decades.
 In developing countries, rheumatic fever is the most common cause of heart disease in children.
 The most common cause of cardiac death in young adults in the developing world is due to myocarditis due to rheumatic fever.

 While the incidence of rheumatic fever nowadays in the developed world is believed to be very low, we do not have any conclusive epidemiological studies.
 The incidence of rheumatic fever 100 years ago, was approximately 150 per 100,000.
 This is another happy story that we as doctors can be proud of as we have changed the incidence of a potentially fatal and common disease to something that is rarely heard of.

 Pathophysiology of Scarlet Fever and Rheumatic Fever in Children